kubernetes/enhancements/keps/sig-windows/1122-windows-csi-support/README.md

 2. 9 months or 3 releases (whichever is longer) if the API member is part of a Beta/vNbeta1 version.
 3. 0 releases if the API member is part of an Alpha/vNalpha1 version.

-To continue running CSI Node Plugins that depend on an old version of csi-proxy.exe, vN, some of whose members have been removed, Kubernetes administrators will be required to run the latest version of the csi-proxy.exe (that will be used by CSI Node Plugins that use versions of CSIProxyService more recent than vN) along with an old version of csi-proxy.exe that does support vN.
+To continue running CSI Node Plugins that depend on an old version of csi-proxy.exe (exposing vN of a certain API group, some of whose members have been removed), Kubernetes administrators will be required to run the latest version of the csi-proxy.exe (that will be used by CSI Node Plugins that use versions of the API group more recent than vN) along with an old version of csi-proxy.exe (that does support vN of API group).

 Introduction of new RPCs or enhancements to parameters is expected to be inspired by new requirements from plugin authors as well as CSI functionality enhancement.

-##### CSI Proxy Event Logs

-For all RPC invocations, csi-proxy.exe will log events to the Windows application event log.
-This will act as an audit trail that may be correlated with audit logs from Kubeneretes around operations involving PV creation to track potential unexpected invocation of CSIProxyService by a malicious pod or process.

 #### Enhancements in Kubernetes/Utils/mounter